Popsicle (1 Serving 1.2 Fl Oz Pop)

 Stay Hydrated

-Engage in light physical activity, such as a short walk, after eating to help your body use the sugar more efficiently.
+Engage in light physical activity, like a short walk, after eating a popsicle.
+This can help your body use up some of the sugar more effectively.

 Monitor Timing